kyojinindie/indie-spring/README.md

 public class Windows implements OperationSystem {
 ```
 Look at the source code for full example, feel free to play with properties file.

+## Scope

+Scope is the life time that bean has.
+In this part we are reviewing Singleton and Prototype scopes.

+### Singleton

+Create only one bean instance by Spring's container, this is default scope.

+### Prototype

+Create a bean instance everytime that is required.

+See at the source code for the example.
 This is an open source project.